Azure/TerraformModuleTelemetryService/README.md

 ## Contribution

-Contributions to this repository are welcome.
+Contributions to this repository are limited to Microsoft FTE only.
 Please ensure that you update the README when adding or modifying behaviour.